 For example, if you’re over 18 years old, sign up with sites like Rover.com or create an account when under age (with parental supervision) on Facebook or Craigslist.

-With this type of job flexibility it might be perfect for working parents who also want freedom in their schedule!
+This type of job flexibility might be perfect for working parents who also want freedom in their schedule!

 Do you enjoy taking care of animals?
 If so, advertise your services in local ads or Facebook groups, or put brochures in mailboxes across your area!
 You’ll be amazed how much money people are prepared to spend for a reliable dog walker!